Elite-Modding-Team/ThaumicTweaker/README.md

     - Add Pech valued items using CraftTweaker or GroovyScript
 - **Porous Stone Tweaks:**
     - Add or remove Porous Stone special item drops using CraftTweaker or GroovyScript
+- **Special Mining Result Tweaks:**
+  - Add and remove special mining drops using CraftTweaker or GroovyScript

 ---